 This method produces a layer of emulsified aromatic oil foam on top of the coffee, known as the crema.

 Espresso is the base of many different drinks served in coffee chains, these include:

 - Cappuccino: Usually made with equal amounts of espresso, steamed milk and milk foam.

-- Latte: Espresso with a large amount of milk (usually 3-5x more than the coffee) with a little bit of foam floated on top.
+- Latte: Espresso with a large amount of milk (usually 3 to 5 times more than the coffee) with a little bit of foam floating on top.

 - Macchiato: An espresso shot with a small amount of foamed milk.
 The word means "stained"

-- Americano: Espresso diluted with a large quantity of boiling water, giving it the same strength, but different flavour, to drip coffee.
-Apparently the name comes from the coffee American soldiers like having in Italy during WW2.
+- Americano: Espresso diluted with a large quantity of boiling water, giving it the same strength, but a different flavour, to drip coffee.
+Apparently, the name comes from the coffee American soldiers liked having in Italy during WW2.

 - Caffe Corretto: A shot of espresso "corrected" with a shot of alcohol; for example, brandy or grappa.